Tofino Hostel Safety Measures

 - These spaces will be cleaned and disinfected frequently, with an emphasis on high-touch surfaces.

 - Hostel games, such as pool and darts, aren’t available for now.
-Group activities been temporarily suspended.
-Outdoor activities, like BBQs and campfires, are still possible where proper distancing can be maintained.
-Please check with our frontdesk for beaches that allow campfires.
+Group activities have been temporarily suspended.
+Outdoor activities, like BBQs and campfires, are still possible where proper distancing can be maintained - but have to be self-organized (i.e. the hostel currently does not organize any of these activities but we are happy to provide information about the best beaches for bonfires, etc.) .
+Please check with our frontdesk for beaches that allow bonfires or for activities happening in Tofino.

 Food & beverage